 - Safe weight loss 0.5 to 1% of body weight per week

-- Recommended cycles Prevents metabolic adaptation and the yo-yo effect
+- Recommended cycles Helps prevent metabolic adaptation and the yo-yo effect

 The principle of progressiveness is surely the most important principle when an athlete begins a dry period, both in the reduction phase and in the reintroduction of calories.

-An athlete starting a lean program must vary his or her calories gradually, in increments of 100-200 kcal every week.
-It's this principle of progressiveness that will influence the duration of a lean program.
+An athlete starting a cutting phase should vary their calorie intake gradually, in increments of 100-200 kcal each week.
+It is this principle of gradual progression that will influence the duration of a cutting program.

 How long does a dry run last?

-Sensitivity to caloric deficit can vary considerably from one profile to another.
-Some athletes lose effectively with a 300 kcal deficit, while others require 600 kcal for similar results.
+Sensitivity to calorie deficit can vary considerably from one profile to another.
+Some athletes lose weight effectively with a deficit of 300 kcal, while others need 600 kcal for similar results.

-By listening to the body's signals (hunger, energy, recovery), the deficit can be optimally adjusted.
-The fast metabolism of some athletes enables them to achieve results in a relatively short time compared to others.
+Listening to your body's signals (hunger, energy, recovery) allows you to adjust your deficit in the best possible way.
+Some athletes' fast metabolism allows them to achieve results in a relatively short time compared to others.

 For initial weight loss, the recommended duration is generally around 8 weeks.
 This short cycle limits muscle wasting while guaranteeing visible fat loss.

-More experienced exercisers may consider longer periods, typically between 8 and 12 weeks.
-These athletes have greater muscle mass to start with, a higher basal metabolic rate and can generally tolerate longer dry periods.
-Their knowledge of their bodies enables them to maintain efficiency over this duration.
+More experienced practitioners may consider longer periods, typically between 8 and 12 weeks.
+These athletes have greater muscle mass to begin with, as well as a higher basal metabolic rate, and can generally toleratelonger periods ofcutting.
+Their knowledge of their bodies allows them to maintain effectiveness over this period.

-There are also shorter approaches but with a smaller deficit, to always keep a certain progressiveness in the calorie adjustment.
+There are also shorter approaches with a smaller deficit, to maintain a certain degree of gradualism in calorie adjustment.

 Athletes with short-term competitive goals, such as reaching a certain weight category in boxing, for example, can follow short 4- to 8-week dry runs with a significant deficit, but they are usually accompanied during this process.